Learning-and-Intelligent-Systems/stacking/refactor.md

 `PandaAgent` is a simulated Panda robot.
 It instatiates the block world and any actions are implemented by the manipulator.
 To aid this, a simple pick and place domain is modeled using PDDLStream (see `tamp/design.md`).

+We currently have two `Block` representations. `block_utils.Object` models the geometry and center of mass of a block and is used in the filtering/tower planner/teleport agent/info planner.
+In the PDDL-world, blocks are represented by a `pb_robot.body.Body` object.
+For now we will use both...

 ### ParticleBelief(Belief) –- Belief Update (filter.py)

 Given an observation, update the belief.
 This is a particle filter for each object.
 Has a pybullet server.
 The belief uses a "platform world" to simulate updates.
 The only objects that exist in the world are a platform and the block of interest.